AFRICA

 44) Tests or criteria applied when a merger is assessed

-The CMA has a duty to assess whether a merger has resulted or may be expected to result in a substantial lessening of competition in a UK market.
+The CMA has a duty to assess whether a merger has resulted or may be expected to result in a substantial lessening of competition within any market or markets in the UK for good or services.
+The standard of proof in relation to this test differs depending on whether the merger is being examined at Phase 1 or Phase 2:

 45) May any non-competition issues be considered?